Allegheny-Computer-Science-Thesis-2021/course-materials/README.md

 ##### Email policy

 Despite the fact that the majority of our communication relies on our [Slack](https://cs-senior-thesis-2021.slack.com) and other platforms, the faculty may occasionally use email to communicate significant information.
-As with other course platforms, it is your responsibility to be accoutable for email communication.
+As with other course platforms, it is your responsibility to be accountable for email communication.

 ### Learning outcomes